pstroe/chartering-new-realms-2024/chapter1.md

 - This conversation doesn't seem safe or appropriate, so I've stopped it.
 You can start a new chat if you want to talk about something else (test_6, 27.12)
 - I can't help with responses on elections and political figures right now.
 While I would never deliberately share something that's inaccurate, I can make mistakes.
 So, while I work on improving, you can try Google Search. (test_3, 27.12)

 The prompts were run three times, always in new chat windows.
-It was attempted to guide the llm through conversation.
+It was attempted to guide the LLM through conversation.
 Gemini was overall unable to attempt to format the text.

 [^footnote8] At the time of the set up of the experiment, we were unable to gain access to an API key for Gemini.
-This was due to restrictions from google which did not allow us to access the website for the generation of Gemini API keys.
+This was due to restrictions from Google which did not allow us to access the website for the generation of Gemini API keys.

 ### GPT-4o Experiments